Characters of the Marvel Cinematic Universe: A–L: Sonny Burch

 Sonny Burch (portrayed by Walton Goggins) is a "low-level criminal-type" who wants Hank Pym's quantum technology to sell on the black market.
 He has henchmen (consisting of Uzman, Anitolov, Knox, and FBI agent Stoltz) and is the owner of a restaurant (presumably as a front).
-Sonny attempts to buy Pym's Ant-Man technology, but gets turned down by Hope van Dyne.
-Sonny's men subsequently battle Van Dyne and Scott Lang.
+Burch attempts to buy Pym's Ant-Man technology, but gets turned down by Hope van Dyne.
+Burch's men subsequently battle Van Dyne and Scott Lang.
 He later manages to get information out of Lang's friends Luis, Kurt, and Dave via his "truth serum" concoction.